Quickstart

 git clone https://github.com/cherninlab/ennodiacd ennodiabun installbun run verifyMCP Client Config

-Section titled “MCP Client Config”{ "mcpServers": { "ennodia": { "command": "npx", "args": ["-y", "ennodia"] } }}For a local checkout, point at the source file instead:
+Section titled “MCP Client Config”{ "mcpServers": { "ennodia": { "command": "npx", "args": ["-y", "ennodia"] } }}For a local checkout, use the source file:

-{ "mcpServers": { "ennodia": { "command": "bun", "args": ["run", "/absolute/path/to/ennodia/src/cli.ts"] } }}Replace /absolute/path/to/ennodia with your local repo path.
+{ "mcpServers": { "ennodia": { "command": "bun", "args": ["run", "/absolute/path/to/ennodia/src/cli.ts"] } }}Replace /absolute/path/to/ennodia with your local repository path.

 First Checks